community.sops.sops_encrypt module – Encrypt data with SOPS

 The AWS secret access key to use for requests to AWS.

-Sets the environment variable AWS_SECRET_ACCESS_KEY for the sops call.
+Sets the environment variable AWS_SECRET_ACCESS_KEY for the SOPS call.

 aws_session_token